 We are here to dance with change and evolve.

-We are meant to own everything.
+We are meant to feel it all.

 The deepest pain and the deepest pleasure.